Virtual Walking Tour of the Feathered Pipe Ranch

 The Chalet is home to the Shanti Boutique, owned and operated by India Supera’s daughter, Crystal Water – a radiant being who was born and raised right here at Feathered Pipe.
 Crystal’s Boutique is a one-of-a-kind retail shop offering its very own jewelry line, Feathered Pipe t-shirts, souvenirs, yoga clothes, props, books, chocolates, shawls and a host of other unique items, including whatever essentials you may have forgotten to pack.

 Tucked under a canopy of trees and accessible by easy foot trails connecting all the outdoor lodging spaces with the main Ranch grounds is our clean, homey bathhouse.

 Open to all guests, the bathhouse has a new hot tub, a cedar sauna, showers, and personal cubbies for outdoor lodgers to store their personal items.

-The bathhouse is also the spot to be on the Ranch for bodywork.
+The bathhouse is also the spot to be on the Ranch for massage and bodywork.
 Our practitioners offer a broad range of modalities that enrich our guest’s Feathered Pipe experience with relaxation and healing.